Table of contents

-This is one of the common spring dangers for pets as lots of gardeners start using fertilisers in the garden, ready for that bumper crop of vegetables or those lovely roses.
+This is a common spring danger for pets as many gardeners start using fertilisers in the garden, ready for that bumper crop of vegetables or those lovely roses.

-Whilst many fertilizers aren’t fatal, they will cause the dog to be ill if swallowed.
+Whilst many fertilisers aren’t fatal, they will cause the dog to be ill if swallowed.

 However, the ingredients below should be avoided as they can be fatal to your dog.

-Bone meal is an organic fertilizer and made up of dried blood as it contains nitrogen (12%)
+Bone meal is an organic fertiliser and is made up of dried blood as it contains nitrogen (12%)

-Should your dog get hold of bone meal and consume it, then it can cause vomiting (of some other poor animal’s blood) and diarrhoea.
+Should your dog get hold of bone meal and consume it, it can cause vomiting (of some other poor animal’s blood) and diarrhoea.
 BUT WAIT for it.
 Bone Meal can result in pancreatitis.
-It may also be fortified with Iron which will then lead to Iron toxicity.
+It may also be fortified with iron, leading to iron toxicity.

 As this is usually dug into the soil, it is important to teach your dog not to dig the garden; This will reduce the risk of eating it.

-Iron is added to most fertilizers and should be avoided.
+Iron is added to most fertilisers and should be avoided.